 Parents, you have two program choices for enrolling your child in VPK: 1) a 540-instructional hour school year program OR 2) a 300-instructional hour summer program.

-Parents, the ELC of Hillsborough is now accepting enrollments for the 2013-2014 School Year VPK program at all of its VPK registration locations.
+Parents, the ELC of Hillsborough is now accepting enrollments for the 2013-2014 Summer program.
 Parents or legal guardians may register for VPK in person at several locations throughout the county.
 Currently, registration CANNOT be completed online, by fax or phone, or at a child care facility.
 For complete instructions on what you need to bring with you to register, click here.
+We do NOT yet have a list of providers for the VPK Summer Program, but when we do, we'll add a link to that list right here, so keep checking back.

 A child is eligible for VPK for the 2013-2014 School Year VPK or the 2014 Summer VPK program if the child is four years old on or before September 1, 2013.